pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Validation

-The LLM MUST apply validation checks defined in **Validation Checklist**, **Core Capability Test**, and **Grouping vs. Splitting Test** to the candidate capability anchor set and extracted aspect classification.
+The LLM MUST apply validation checks defined in **Validation Checklist**, **Core Capability Test**, and the test in **Boundary and Grouping Rules** to the candidate capability anchor set and extracted aspect classification.

-During execution of the `Core Capability Test` and `Grouping vs. Splitting Test`, the `Boundary Decision` MUST use one of the following values:
+During execution of the tests, the `Boundary Decision` MUST use one of the following values:

 - `Keep` — the capability anchor is valid for the final report.
 - `Split` — the capability anchor is too broad and MUST be decomposed into separate anchors.